 None of the establishments knew we were coming, so we received the same treatment as regular visitors, no freebies and no extra smiles for the sake of this article.
-The businesses are mentioned in no particular order.
+The businesses are mentioned in no particular order and we will regularly update this list of our favourites according to their quality of service, product and space.

 BEST COFFEE SHOPS IN LONDON, ON